haveno-dex/haveno-docs/docs/the-project/payment_methods/Revolut.md

 #### 1. Creating the account in Haveno

-Setting up a Revolut account in Haveno.
 To create a Revolut payment account in Haveno, you need to input the country for your Revolut account, your revolut username, and the currencies that you wish to trade with the account.

-Remember that none of this information can be modified once an account is created, and account signing data can be lost if not properly backed up.
+Remember that none of this information can be modified once an account is created, and [account signing](../account_limits.md/#account-signing) data can be lost if not [properly backed up](../haveno-ui/backup_and_restore/#2-back-up-payment-accounts).
 If you edit your username, a new Haveno account should have to be created, unsigned and with 3 XMR trading limits.

 #### 2. Revolut username

 On the bottom of your Revolut app, tap the two arrows symbol in the middle.
-Then, under your real name, there's a @username.
+Then, under your real name, there's a `@username`.
 This is what should go into your account details, and what you should use to make a Revolut payment. **Usernames are case-sensitive.**

 #### 3. Pay to username